Cerberus-owned Deb Shops files for bankruptcy

 (Reuters) - The Deb Shops retail chain filed its second bankruptcy in less than four years on Thursday and said it may conduct a going-out-of-business sale at its 295 stores that specialize in teen and young women’s fashion, according to court documents.

-Deb Stores Holding LLC, which is controlled by private equity firm Cerberus Capital Management, said it would seek a buyer of the business.
+Deb Stores Holding LLC, which is controlled by private equity firm Cerberus Capital Management [CBS.UL], said it would seek a buyer of the business.
 If no buyer emerged, it planned to call in the liquidators, according to filings with the U.S. Bankruptcy Court in Wilmington, Delaware.

 “Deb’s recent performance has been strained due to a combination of factors, including historic lack of capital invested in (the) business resulting in old tired stores,” said Dawn Robertson, the company’s president, in a court filing.